britkat1980/ha-addons/givtcp/README.md

 ## GivEnergy Electric Vehicle Charger (GivEVC)

 GivTCP incorporates control and monitoring of the GE charger.
 Connecting via local modbus it can monitor real-time stats and provide simple control features.
-With the EVC cloud conrol does not use the modbus protocol, so there is minimal opportunity for changes to reflect in the official app/cloud portal.
+With the EVC cloud control does not use the modbus protocol, so there is minimal opportunity for changes to reflect in the official app/cloud portal.
 Particularly the Charging modes, which are merely mimiced in GivEVC.

+NOTES:

-NOTE - there is currently a firmware bug with the GivEVC where the Modbus port only available on WiFi.
-Therefore if your EVC is connected via ethernet is will be necessary to disconnect and re-connect via WiFi to recieve data via GivTCP.
+- there is currently a firmware bug with the GivEVC where the Modbus port only available on WiFi.
+Therefore if your EVC is connected via ethernet is will be necessary to disconnect and re-connect via WiFi to recieve data via GivTCP;
+- you will need to enable "local control" on the charger in the GivEnergy portal to enable GivTCP to connect to the GivEVC.

 ### Configuration